RojinaSk/Exome_sequencing_read_analysis_and_variant_calling/README.md

 Note:

-The format of VCF files is described in detail here: https://samtools.github.io/hts-specs/VCFv4.2.pdfLinks to an external site. and here: https://en.wikipedia.org/wiki/Variant_Call_FormatLinks to an external site..
+The format of VCF files is described in detail here: https://samtools.github.io/hts-specs/VCFv4.2.pdfLinks to an external site. and here: https://en.wikipedia.org/wiki/Variant_Call_Format Links to an external site..
 VCF files (or binary form bcf files) are used for further genetics analyses.
 Here is an example of a vcf fileLinks to an external site. of a family trio from 1000 genome project.
 The file can be downloaded hereLinks to an external site..